KU stifles No. 5 Houston for 69-56 bounce-back victory

 Both teams were shooting 33.3% at the break and Houston had a mere one-rebound advantage on the boards.
 White led all scorers with 11 points as most of the primary offensive threats for both teams failed to get going.

 For the first time since Jan.
 24, KU outscored its opponent between halftime and the first timeout of the second half, albeit only by one point.
-However, early 3s by Sharp and Cenac provided some suggestion that the Cougars would improve their shooting.
+However, early 3s by Sharp and Cenac provided some suggestion that the Cougars would improve their shooting — which proved to be a mirage.

-The Jayhawks, however, went up 42-35 on two free throws by Bryson Tiller with 15:33 remaining, and then Council picked out White in the corner for a 3-pointer to extend the margin to double digits.
+The Jayhawks, meanwhile, went up 42-35 on two free throws by Tiller with 15:33 remaining, and then Council picked out White in the corner for a 3-pointer to extend the margin to double digits.

 KU led 49-35 before Kalifa Sahko rattled in a shot at the low block to end Houston’s drought.
 After a fadeaway by Flemings, Peterson sank a timely 3-pointer and White added another from the left corner not long afterward.

-KU went up as many as 20 points, with White reaching his career high at the free-throw line to make it 61-41 after the under-eight timeout.
-With the Jayhawks’ offensive intensity dwindling, Flemings went on an individual 7-0 run to force another timeout by Self.
+KU went up as many as 20 points, with White going to the free-throw line to reach his season high and make it 61-41 after the under-eight timeout.
+With the Jayhawks’ offensive intensity dwindling, Flemings led a 7-0 run to force another timeout by Self.

 The teams traded 3-pointers before Peterson somehow came uncovered in the right corner to make it 67-51 as the clock ticked below three minutes remaining.